-The selection process will include an individual interview and a group activity which will assess you on your values, problem solving and communication skills.
-There will also be a numeracy and literacy test which you must pass.
+The selection process will include an individual interview and two group activities which will assess you on your values, problem solving and communication skills.

 Accreditation of Prior Learning (APL): This is available to applicants who meet the course-specific APL requirements.
-It may apply to applicants who wish to transfer their nursing studies from another university where they have achieved 120 credits at Level 4.
-Applicants who have significant healthcare experience and can demonstrate that they have achieved the learning outcomes of the first year of the course may also be eligible.
-Applications will only be considered for second-year entry.
-Please note that NHS funding is not currently transferable and student fees will be applicable.
+It may apply to applicants who wish to transfer their NMC approved nursing studies from another university where they have achieved 120 credits at Level 4.

 Access: We would be looking for a combination of merit and distinctions in your level 3 units which should preferably include some units in a Health or a Science related subject.
 We also require a minimum of grade C in maths and English language or equivalent.
 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.